hheyhhay/work-it-out/README.md

   - [Project Specs](#project-specs)

 ## Abstract
 In this project data was given from an activity tracker  from many users over many days.
 The

+## Install + Setup
+- Install instructions, how to access the website and how to use the website

 ## Technologies
 - Javascript
 - HTML
 - CSS
 - Mocha
 - Chai
 - dayjs
 - chartjs

 ## Code Architecture

 ## Illustrations

 Use https://gifcap.dev/ to make GIFs

-## Install + Setup
-	- Install instructions, how to access the website and how to use the website

-## Contributors
+#Contributors
   - [Hayley Dixon](https://github.com/hheyhhay)